hydronica/trial/README.md

 ### **Cases**
 a collection (map) of test cases that have a unique title and defined *input* to be passed to the test function.
-The expected behavior is described by provided an *output*, *ExpectedErr* or specified a generic error with *ShouldErr*. *ShouldPanic* can be used in the rare cases of function that need to panic.
+The expected behavior is described by providing an *output*, setting an *ExpectedErr* or saying it *ShouldErr*. *ShouldPanic* can be used to test when function panic condition.
 ``` go
 type Case[In any, Out any] struct {
 	Input    In